malltaf/zsh-oh-installer/README.md

 ### Installation options
 The script can install or remove zsh with oh-my-zsh.
 It will be asked at the first stage.
 You can use some options when calling the script:
-`-y`: installation with all defaults.
+`-y`: installation with the fatllama theme.
 Install zsh with oh-my-zsh AND robbyrussell theme (if `-t` is empty) TO the user who runs (only for Linux).
 *Script priority = 3 (low).*
 `-t <theme>`: allows you to immediately specify the theme of the program.